User Behavior Analytics

 1. Prototyping/creating mock-ups - save some time!

 An idea is sprouting up in your head, you have a clear vision of what you want to accomplish and to what need of the market you want to respond, but what you lack is the validation from the potential users.
-That’s why, when you are creating mock-ups, you should confront your current ideas with potential users – thanks to that you will save time by introducing corrections before designing and coding your project.
+That’s why, when you are creating mock-ups, you should confront your current ideas with potential users through user observation – thanks to that you will save time by introducing corrections before designing and coding your project.

 Programmer’s comment: when you show your team who they’re designing for, and how people actually use their product, it will allow them to save time and energy.
 This is because they will be able to see the real problems, which can usually be solved quickly.
 I know from my experience that it will boost team’s level of engagement and can solve a frequent problem: software developers and designers don’t understand project manager’s vision and get into disputes.